 The Association is happy to receive applications for grants from the organisers of scientific meetings, workshops and short courses that lie conformably with its charitable purpose, which is to promote research in palaeontology and its allied sciences.

-The Association will, via the Grants-in-Aid program, consider applications to financially support workshops to be held as part of the Annual Meeting and Progressive Palaeontology.
+The Association will, via the Grants-in-Aid programme, consider applications to financially support workshops to be held as part of the Annual Meeting and Progressive Palaeontology.
 Further details on this are below.

 - The Association will consider applications up to £2,000 GBP.